Are you looking for a one day in Curacao itinerary from the cruise ship in Curacao? Then I got you covered!

 - Marriott Beach Resort Curacao

-FAQ: One day in Curacao itinerary
+FAQ: One Day in Curacao From Cruise Ship

 Yes, especially during day times Curacao is very safe.
 Willemstad is a great place to explore and I have not ever felt unsafe there.